AnarchyTools/anarchytools.github.io/docs/atllbuild.md

     ;;Whether to build a library suitable for use as a framework.
     ;;Only supported on OSX hosts and OSX/iOS targets :framework false

+    ;; Whether to emit bitcode.
+    ;; This is currently only supported on the xcode toolchain, see SR-1493 for details :bitcode false
   }
 }